 I just returned from another trip back “home”.
 A great trip with my husband and kids where we revisited our old hometown Paarl.
 We also explored Cape Town, familiar wine farms and some of our favorite restaurants with family and friends.
 Life didn’t stop when we left 8 years ago.
 Our parents got older and are facing new challenges.
 Our niece is starting her married life and my little nephews are now going to school.
 Colleagues moved on to new careers at new companies and old friends formed new friendships.
 Things changed.
 We are still a part of it all, but not at the centre of it all as before.

 But the one thing that stayed the same, was those final goodbyes.
 They have not gotten any easier or less painful and I think this might just be the new normal when you live so far away from your family and friends.

 Want more Life in the States stories?
 Here is the link for Driving in the USA.

-Read all about How We Ended Up in the US and please follow my blog to get all my updates.
+Read all about How We Ended Up in the US and feel free to follow my blog and get all my updates.